Q. Do I have to register to participate?

 participants can utilize the development set to refine their systems.
 Please see the "Datasets" section of the website

 Q. Why does the challenge restrict the

-number of submissions on the final day of the competition (June 17, 2013)?
+number of submissions on the final day of the competition?

-three final test entries from each team, as determined by the entries listed on your
+three final test entries from each team.
+One of these entries must be listed

 the quality, but they will not be eligible for prizes (even if